cdemomobilesolutions/apidoc/source/record_api.rst

     - IV: Indicates non-Valid VIN and VIN-Decoding not used.
 This will occur if VIN is incorrect or if it is a pre-1981 VIN
     - SC: Is normal status indicating valid-VIN and good Decode

+cat_id
+    Status and Explanation:

+    - 2: New Auto
+    - 3: Used Auto

 **Sample Usage**